Moths are an integral part of Alabama’s rich and diverse ecosystem, and many different types of moths can be found throughout the state.

 1. Ailanthus Webworm Moth

-This is one of the most common types of moths in Alabama.
-The Ailanthus Webworm Moth (Atteva aurea) is a member of the family Yponomeutidae and can be found in many parts of Alabama.
+One of the most common types of moths in Alabama is the Ailanthus Webworm Moth (Atteva aurea), which is a member of the family Yponomeutidae and can be found in many parts of the state.

 It is a species of moth that produces a web-like substance to protect itself from predators.